 - 1. First offense Item will be confiscated and turned into an administrator.
-The parent must pick up the item. - 2.
-Second offense Same as #1 plus detention. - 3.
-Third offense Same as #1 plus a one-day ISS. - 4.
-Fourth offense Same as #1 plus a one-day suspension. - 5.
-Fifth offense Same as #1 plus a three-day suspension. - 6.
-Additional incidents will result in a recommendation of expulsion for the student.
+The item will be returned to the student at the end of the day.
+Students will be told that a parent must pick up the item should it be confiscated again. - 2.
+Second offense Item will be confiscated and turned into an administrator.
+The student's parent must pick up the phone this time.
+It will not be returned to the student. - 3.
+Third offense Same as #2 plus a one-hour detention. - 4.
+Fourth offense Same as #2 plus a one-day ISS.

+- 5. Fifth offense Same as #2 plus a one-day OSS. - 6.
+Additional incidents could result in a recommendation of expulsion for the student.